-China has betrayed Hong Kong so West should stop fooling itself, former Hong Kong governor says
+China has betrayed Hong Kong, former Hong Kong governor says

 “The Hong Kong people have been betrayed by China,” Patten was quoted as saying by The Times newspaper.
 Britain has a “moral, economic and legal” duty to stand up for Hong Kong, he said.

-“What we are seeing is a new Chinese dictatorship,” Patten said.
+Hong Kong leader Carrie Lam said her government will “fully cooperate” with the Chinese parliament to safeguard national security, which she said would not affect rights, freedoms or judicial independence.

+Patten said the West should stop chasing the illusory promise of Chinese gold.

 “We should stop being fooled that somehow at the end of the all the kowtowing there’s this great pot of gold waiting for us.
-It’s always been an illusion.”
+It’s always been an illusion,” Patten said.

+“We keep on kidding ourselves that unless we do everything that China wants we will somehow miss out on great trading opportunities.
+It’s drivel.”

 Reporting by Guy Faulconbridge.
 Editing by Jane Merriman